mMaRuf1998/mMaruf1998/README.md

 - 🌱 Currently doing projects on Full Stack Development using MERN stack
 - 💬 Ask me about **Software Engineering**

-- # This profile was locked since 2024 due to 2FA authentication.
+- # This profile was locked since 2024 due to 2FA authentication issues as my phone was stolen.
 I was able to recover using recovery codes in November 2025)

 # 📊 GitHub Stats: